tokvv/docker-mysql-backup-cron/README.md

 The file are `gzip`ed.
 The optional `PREFIX` can be used for adding the prefix to the backup file name.

-If the DB is linked to this container make sure that `MYSQL_ROOT_PASSWORD` is set in the linked mysql container.
+If the DB is linked to this container make sure that `DB_USER` and `DB_PASSWORD` is set in the linked mysql container.

 You can use docker network to connect to the DB container with `--net` as well.
-If you go this way, make sure that both `MYSQL_ROOT_PASSWORD` and `MYSQL_HOST`(container name) are set in this backup container.
+If you go this way, make sure that both `DB_USER`, `DB_PASSWORD` and `MYSQL_HOST`(container name) are set in this backup container.

 You can choose 3 types of backup destination, `s3` for AWS S3, `swift` for OpenStack Object Storage and `local` for local file system.